Ekkehard-Schulze/precision-temperature-logger/README.md

-6. For different research requirements we provide an alternative firmware, which in addition to TMP117 also supports these sensors:
+6. For other research requirements we provide an alternative firmware, which in addition to TMP117 also supports these sensors:

 	* ADT7420 (precision temperature)

-	* OneWire (temperature, allows for a larger number of sensors on a single cable) DS18B20, DS18S20, DS1822, MAX31850 (the latter for type K thermocouple) using the parasite power (two cables).
+	* OneWire (temperature, allows for a larger number of sensors on a single two-conductor cable) DS18B20, DS18S20, DS1822, MAX31850 (the latter for type K thermocouple) using parasite power (two cables).

 	* BME280 (temperature, humidity, pressure)